-How To Celebrate Kwanzaa With Your Partner If You've Never Done It Before
+What To Expect From Your First Kwanzaa With Your Partner If You've Never Celebrated It Before

 If you have never celebrated Kwanzaa before, you may not know much about it.
 Even if you learned about it in school years ago, maybe you don't know all of the history or the customs associated with the holiday.
 Either way, a refresher can't hurt.
 So whether you're in a fairly new relationship and are wondering how to celebrate Kwanzaa with your partner, or you just want to learn more about the holiday in general, this guide is for you.
 We'll start with the easy answers, like when the holiday takes place, and move into whether or not you need to get a gift, what you should expect each night, and more.

 Christmas loves to steal the winter spotlight, and even Hanukkah gets its fair share of attention during this time of year.
 While Kwanzaa isn't actually a religious holiday, it's still an important celebration of African-American culture and community.
 Plus, it takes place in the same month as Christmas and Hanukkah, so if you haven't yet educated yourself, now is the ideal time to learn.
 This article will cover the basic traditions, as well as give a short history of the holiday.
 Did you know that learning new things is actually a big part of Kwanzaa?
 Well, now you do.
 See, we're off to a great start already.

 Kwanzaa is a week-long celebration that takes place from Dec.
 26 to Jan.
 1 each year.